 Dr. Bowman is Board Certified in orthopaedic surgery and has completed the CAQ.
 He recently recertified in both in 2009.

-Podiatrists attend Podiatry School for 4 years after college for 3 to 4 years.
+Podiatrists attend Podiatry School for 4 years after college for a total of 3 to 4 years.
 They do not attend medical school.
-Some podiatrists will then start practice with little actual surgical experience.
-Some will pursue an additional 1, 2 or 3 years of surgical training with hands-on surgical experience.
-In many states the ability of podiatrists to practice and perform surgical procedures is not determined by the amount of training, but rather by legislative action.
+Some podiatrists will then start to practice, although with little actual surgical experience.
+Others will pursue an additional 1 to 3 years of surgical training with hands-on surgical experience.
+In many states, the ability of podiatrists to practice and perform surgical procedures is not determined by their training background, but rather by legislative action.

-There are at least 5 Boards of podiatric surgery.
-Some require surgical experience.
-Some don’t.
+There are currently at least 5 boards of podiatric surgery.
+Some require surgical experience – some don’t.
 The American Board of Podiatric Surgery requires surgical experience and examination for certification.
 Some older podiatrists were “grandfathered” in by the American Board of Podiatric Surgery without the requirement of additional surgical training.

 Thus, there are great differences in the training and treatment skills of Podiatrists.
 Some are quite well-trained and some have minimal training.
-Please inquire about the training, certification and experience of your Podiatrist.
+With that in mind, we encourage patients to inquire about the training, certification, and experience of your Podiatrist.